-In this post we will discuss about high-trust app in SharePoint 2013.
-Also you can check out my previous posts on:
+In this post, we will discuss the high-trust app in SharePoint 2013.
+Also, you can check out my previous posts on:

 A high-trust app in SharePoint 2013 is a specific type of deployment where both the SharePoint farm and a remote site exist behind the same firewall.
 This is an entirely on-premise scenario.
 In a high-trust app, the remote web application is responsible for creating the access tokens used to access SharePoint resources.
 This means that the remote site has the ability to emulate any valid user when connecting to SharePoint.
 That is why these apps are referred to as being high-trust.